-Swaffham is a pleasant place to live due to its architecture, town centre, community groups, good primary schools and proximity to the countryside.
-Improving the local offer further

-3 Swaffham is an attractive place to live:

-- countryside.
-Improving the local offer further will enhance the attractiveness of our town and encourage more working age people to locate here. - 3 Swaffham has several important development sites: There are employment sites around Turbine Way which could be activated to support economic growth.
-There are also a number of housing sites that can provide much-needed accommodation for working age people. - 3 Swaffham has a wide catchment: Over 24,000 people live within 20 minutes' drive of our town.
+- Swaffham is an attractive place to live: Swaffham is a pleasant place to live due to its architecture, town centre, community groups, good primary schools and proximity to the countryside.
+Improving the local offer further will enhance the attractiveness of our town and encourage more working age people to locate here. - Swaffham has several important development sites: There are employment sites around Turbine Way which could be activated to support economic growth.
+There are also a number of housing sites that can provide much-needed accommodation for working age people. - Swaffham has a wide catchment: Over 24,000 people live within 20 minutes' drive of our town.
 This leaves us well placed to become a stronger destination town for Breckland and Norfolk.

-- 3 Swaffham has a strong civil society: - Organisations like the Iceni Partnership, Rotary Club of Swaffham and Lions Club play an important role in supporting our town and communities.
-These organisations are wellinformed and can be an invaluable asset in driving positive change. - 3 Swaffham has a stable business base with long term tenants: These businesses and organisations are important for economic resilience and provide a platform from which to grow a larger and more innovative economy.
+- Swaffham has a strong civil society: Organisations like the Iceni Partnership, Rotary Club of Swaffham and Lions Club play an important role in supporting our town and communities.
+These organisations are wellinformed and can be an invaluable asset in driving positive change. - Swaffham has a stable business base with long term tenants: These businesses and organisations are important for economic resilience and provide a platform from which to grow a larger and more innovative economy.

-These, like the town's challenges and weaknesses, provide the impetus for action and have been used to shape our vision and Town Delivery Plan.
+These, like town's challenges and weaknesses, provide the impetus for action and have been used to shape our vision and Town Delivery Plan.

-Swaffham's Future The Next Ten Years Swaffham's Future The Next Ten Years
+03 Swaffham's Future: The Next Ten Years